akrzemi1/papers/notes/contracts.md

 This is similar to implementation-defined behavior except that we try to specify in more detail what the variance in behavior is, and under what conditions.

-[Note: a program with a bug can still be a well-formed, UB-free program.]
+[Note: a program with a bug can still be a well-formed, UB-free program.
+Unless other UB kicks in, you can still reason about the behavior of the program in terms of the abstract machine.]

 =======================